 No, we’re not about to tell you to completely scrap your keyword research.
 But, we are going to advise you to add a few columns to the spreadsheet; Crucial columns that could help you leapfrog the competition.

 Today, we’re going to discuss TF-IDF, which we find insanely exciting.
-We pride ourselves on staying on top of SEO trends, without jumping on every little hack or trick that may or may not still be a thing in 12 months.
+As Toronto’s best SEO agency, we pride ourselves on staying on top of SEO trends, without jumping on every little hack or trick that may or may not still be a thing in 12 months.

 With that in mind, we can confidently say that TF-IDF is “for reals,” as the kids say… Do kids still say that?
 We have no idea.
 SEO trends are the only ones we follow.